Women in Sport breakfast.

 Advocacy to Action: Policy.
 Investment.
 Power.

-We're delighted to welcome Sarah Styles, former Director for the Office for Women in Sport and Recreation, David Culbert, dual Olympian and sports broadcaster, Victoria Denholm, CEO and Director of Wollemi Capital Group, and Tayla Vlaeminck, Australian Cricketer.
-Our panel will be facilitated by Rana Hussain, founder of Good.
+In 2025, we were delighted to welcome Sarah Styles, former Director for the Office for Women in Sport and Recreation, David Culbert, dual Olympian and sports broadcaster, Victoria Denholm, CEO and Director of Wollemi Capital Group, and Tayla Vlaeminck, Australian Cricketer.
+The panel was facilitated by Rana Hussain, founder of Good.
 Human.

-We'll also welcome Mackenzie Little, resident Doctor and Olympic Javelin thrower, and Rachel Howard, General Manager of adidas Pacific for a special fireside chat, hosted by Sam D'Souza.
+We'll also welcomed Mackenzie Little, resident Doctor and Olympic Javelin thrower, and Rachel Howard, General Manager of adidas Pacific for a special fireside chat, hosted by Sam D'Souza.

 Our Sponsors